mun-lang/website/content/posts/2020-09-30-this-month-september.md

 We are very thankful for your contributions and we hope to see more of them in the future!

-More community contributions came from a contributor who tried out our C++ bindings and who immediately fixed some issues:
+More community contributions came from a contributor who tried out our C++ bindings and immediately fixed some issues:

 * **fix: resolve compiler error in MunGuid equality operator and add assignment operators to RuntimeFunction** [[PR#9]](https://github.com/mun-lang/runtime-ffi/pull/9)